 Mentality to Overcoming Possible Adverse Occurrences

-What equipment items do you have in the backpacks in your group?
+What equipment itemsdo you have in the backpacks in your group?
 Do you have additional layers of clothing to withstand unexpected weather, or extra food for an extended outing due to being lost, or items that can be used for temporary first aid?
-Just realizing what assets you have at your disposal to deal with the emergency can be calming.
+Just realizing what assets you have at your disposal can be calming.

 Get to Calm

-It is extremely important to be conscious of how agitated or panicked you or others are and take immediate steps to calm down for clearer thinking and decision-making.
-Regulate your breathing and reduce physical stress; this will reduce energy expenditure and help you avoid exhaustion.
-Keep your thought focused on the present and very near future –the current predicament is the total priority, and any thoughts of who might be angry because you might return later than a scheduled event should be put aside.
+It is extremely important to be conscious of how agitated or panicked you or others are and to take immediate steps to calm down for clearer thinking and decision-making.
+Regulate breathing and reduce physical stress; this will reduce energy expenditure and help avoid exhaustion.
+Keep thoughts focused on the present and very near future –the current predicament is the total priority, and any thoughts of who might be angry because you might return later than a scheduled event should be put aside.

 I have found that adopting a fatalistic attitude helps a lot.
-Whatever happened that caused the current adverse situation is a reality; spending precious thoughts ruing how you got into whatever the mess is does not help improve the situation.
-You can’t reverse the clock to create a different present, what you can do is to get to clear thinking and execution by doing your best to solve the problem and then pursue the solution relentlessly.
+Whatever happened that caused the current adverse situation is a reality; spending precious thoughts ruing how you got into the mess does not help improve the situation.
+You cannot reverse the clock to create a different present.
+What you can do is to get to clear thinking and execution by doing your best to solve the problem and then pursue the solution relentlessly.